syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-open-an-existing-xlsx-workbook-and-save-it-as-xls.md

 ---
-title: How to open an existing XLSX workbook and save it as XLS? | Syncfusion
+title: How to open an existing XLSX workbook and save it as XLS | Syncfusion
 description: Code example to open an existing XLSX workbook and save it as XLS using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO